 What is the sun tax?

-The ‘sun tax’ export tariff was proposed as a way to prevent further gridlock on electricity networks.
-It is believed that supply disruptions will lessen as households will be encouraged to use their own solar energy first, rather than sending it back into the grid for a bill credit.
-By encouraging solar customers to change the times they export solar, renewable energy wastage will lessen and can instead help to support energy supply for households and businesses on the grid.
+The sun tax export tariff was proposed as a way to prevent further gridlock on electricity networks.
+It’s believed that supply disruptions will lessen as households will be encouraged to use their own solar energy first, rather than sending it back into the grid for a bill credit.
+By encouraging solar customers to change the times they export solar, potentially by increasing home solar battery installations, renewable energy wastage will lessen and could instead help to support energy supply for households and businesses on the grid.

-How much will the sun tax cost your household?
+How much will the solar tax cost your household?

 The sun tax is still in its preliminary stages for most of Australia.
 However, some distributors in New South Wales and the Australian Capital Territory have already proposed how these costs may look for households and businesses.